tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/高效安全地迁移数据至对象存储 COS_intl.md

 ## Overview
-There are multiple ways to migrate data in COS.
-You can choose how to migrate data based on different scenarios.
-This document summarizes several ways of migration for typical scenarios as well as the operation steps and techniques, to help users migrate data to COS efficiently and securely.
+There are multiple COS data migration methods, and you can choose your own based on migration scenarios.
+Here we discuss typical scenarios migration methods, directions and techniques to facilitate efficient and secure COS data migration.

 | Migration Type | Migration Method |
 | -------- | ------------------------------------------------------------ |